-Man accused of firing gunshots at nail salon and home in Burlington
+Police looking for man accused of firing gunshots at nail salon and home in Burlington

 Thach had been driving a tan 2004 Toyota Sienna van with a North Carolina license plate reading PJH-2223.

-Police have not released a motive in the shooting, but said Thach knew the people involved and it was not random.
+Police have not released a motive in the shootings, but said Thach knew the people involved and crimes were not random.

 Anyone who knows where he is can call Burlington police at (336) 229-3500.